mines-csci341/mines-csci341.github.io/csci341-spr21-syllabus.md

 ## Online Community and Communication

-Course flow, grades, homework, and programming assignments will be provided and submitted on [Canvas](https://elearning.mines.edu/courses/29126). **Please [upload a profile picture](https://guides.instructure.com/m/4212/l/710334) similar to the type used on your blaster card, so we can all get to know each other in this online format.**
+Course flow, grades, quizzes, homework, and programming assignments will be provided and submitted on [Canvas](https://elearning.mines.edu/courses/29126). **Please [upload a profile picture](https://guides.instructure.com/m/4212/l/710334) similar to the type used on your blaster card, so we can all get to know each other in this online format.**

 That profile picture should also be used on [Zoom](https://zoom.us/) and [Piazza](https://piazza.com/).